torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both the below commands, ``x86info`` and ``dmidecode``, should be
-available on most Linux distributions with the same name:
+available on most GNU/Linux distributions with the same name:

   - Output of: ``x86info -a`` from L0